Market Sectors: 2026 Rotation Trends

 WARNING: Beware of “Sector Overlap”; in 2026, the lines between Tech and Utilities have blurred as energy providers become essential “AI-Adjacent” infrastructure.
 Ensure your portfolio isn’t accidentally double-exposed to AI-related volatility across different sector labels.

 Healthcare and Defense sectors are receiving a valuation premium in a multipolar world as geopolitical tensions drive “Mission Critical” re-evaluation of supply chain security.
-Price-Earnings Ratio analysis reveals that Defense contractors are trading at 28x earnings despite 8% growth, reflecting a structural repricing of geopolitical risk premiums.
+Price-earnings ratio analysis is how that repricing becomes visible: a defence contractor whose multiple expands faster than its earnings is being repriced for the durability of its order book, not for this year’s growth.
 Companies with high “Supply Chain Resilience” scores are being reclassified within Industrials, identifying a shift from global lean-manufacturing toward secure domestic production architecture.

 Turn Knowledge into Profit